 Starting your business from your home can be one of the most effective ways to keep your overheads down.
 Emma Jones of Enterprise Nation and StartUp Britain answers some questions about how to get it right.

 It’s the most popular option.
-More than 60 per cent of people who start a business are now doing so from home.
+More than 60% of people who start a business are now doing so from home.
 From fashion design, IT and catering through pet care and arts/crafts to accountancy and legal services – you name it – it’s being run as a business from someone’s home.

 It’s low cost and therefore less risky, because there aren’t any expensive premises overheads.
 You can also claim for a percentage of your domestic bills, for lighting, heating, telephone calls, etc. A home office means no commute, so you save money and time.
 Cutting out a daily commute of 60 minutes each way frees up one whole extra day each week.
 That day can be spent earning money or with family/friends or enjoying leisure time.